FastPictureViewer Codec Pack 2.2R3

 From time to time we get inquiries from software developers wanting to use our codecs with their application.
 Here are the answers to the most common questions: yes, you can develop applications that relies on our codecs for image access, but your end users need to obtain and install the codec pack themselves (meaning that you must refer them to this site).
 In particular, bundling the codec pack or any part of its content, in any form whatsoever, is expressly forbidden.
 The codecs are Copyrighted work and we retain all rights relative to the Codec Pack and all its content.

-• Adobe Digital Negative (raw DNG images from digital cameras)
+• Adobe Digital Negative (Raw images from all DNG-enabled cameras)

-• Adobe Digital Negative (16-bit linear DNG produced by DxO Optics Pro)
+• Adobe Digital Negative (16-bit linear DNGs produced by DxO Optics Pro)

 • Canon PowerShot 600